Efficient Rare-Event Simulation for Random Geometric Graphs via Importance Sampling: Simulation Results

-\begin{experiment} Here, the goal is to compare the methods for Example~\ref{expl:ec}.
-Specifically, we estimate the probability that the number of edges in the graph does not exceed a given threshold $\ell$.
-For this, we fix $W = [0,20]^2$ and $\kappa = 0.3$ and vary $\ell$.
-In this setting, the expected number of edges is estimated to be $54$.
-We exclude the naïve Monte Carlo approach from our simulations, as the rare-event probability is extremely small, making reliable estimation computationally expensive.
-Table~\ref{tab:relVar_ISMC_CMC} compares the conditional Monte Carlo estimator $\widehat{Y}$ and the importance sampling estimator $\widetilde{Y}$.
-Notably, we observe that the variance of $\widetilde{Y}$ is substantially smaller than that of $\widehat{Y}$ when the rare-event probability is extremely small. \end{experiment}
+\normalfont In this numerical study, we compare the methods for Example~\ref{expl:mcc}.
+Specifically, we estimate the probability that the maximum connected component of the graph does not exceed $\ell + 1$.
+We fix $W = [0, 10]^2$, $\ell = 1$, and vary the intensity $\kappa$, with the grid size fixed at $200 \times 200$.
+We observe that the relative variance of the importance sampling estimator $\wt{Y}$ is substantially smaller than that of the conditional Monte Carlo estimator $\wh{Y}$, as shown in Table~\ref{tab:relVar_exper_4}. \end{experiment}